 We can only execute him once, and it will likely be in a far more humane manner than the way he killed his victims.
 Even the “prison justice” he will likely receive won’t equal the pain he’s caused the families and the fear that he’s pumped into the United States.

 Balance is impossible.
+Getting even with someone is impossible.
 You have to move past the entire concept of justice, revenge, and balance for forgiveness to work.